rougier/scientific-visualization-book/rst/anatomy.rst

 Axes_:
   This is the second most important element that corresponds to the actual area where your data will be rendered.
 It is also called a subplot.
-You can have have one to many axes per figure and each is usually surrounded by four edges (left, top, right and bottom) that are called **spines**.
+You can have one to many axes per figure and each is usually surrounded by four edges (left, top, right and bottom) that are called **spines**.
 Each of these spines can be decorated with major and minor **ticks** (that can point inward or outward), **tick labels** and a **label**.
 By default, matplotlib